kdheepak/blog/src/posts/44-keyboard.md

 summary: Summary of steps to compile firmware for moonlander keyboard using QMK
 ---

-First, clone the qmk_firmware github repo, and make a fork to maintain your custom keyboard firmware.
+First, clone the `qmk_firmware` GitHub repo, and make a fork to maintain your custom keyboard firmware.
 This is what my remotes look like:

 ```bash